Fayetteville, New York: Education

 Public K–12 education is served by the Fayetteville-Manlius Central School District.
 Schools situated within the village include Fayetteville Elementary School and Wellwood Middle School.
 Wellwood Middle School has undergone a major renovation, part of a $45.2 million district capital project approved in December 2017 that includes a 15,000 square foot addition with a new main entrance, cafeteria, music rooms, art rooms, and classrooms as well as adding air conditioning and replacing windows.
 High school students attend Fayetteville–Manlius High School in Manlius, New York.

 In 2009, the Fayetteville Free Library was rated a 5-star public library by Library Journal.
-The Fayetteville Library provides many useful resources such as quiet areas, computer labs, and a snack bar for all ages to utilize and enjoy.
+The Fayetteville Library provides many useful resources such as quiet areas, computer labs, a teen space, and a makerspace with 3D printers, a CNC router, and a laser cutter.

 President Grover Cleveland received his elementary education at the Fayetteville Academy.